tankylz/multi-task_crabnet/README.md

 </p>

 ## How to Cite
-If this dataset and accompanying code has been useful for your work, please consider citing the paper and `GitHub` repo:
+If this repository has been useful for your work, please consider citing the paper and `GitHub` repo:

 - [ ] TODO: add citation and bibtex for model DOI and sysTEm dataset repo